rdfostrich/ostrich/README.md

 _Offset-enabled TRIple store for CHangesets_

 A triple store that allows multiple dataset versions to be stored and queried.
-The store is delta-based, meaning that the overhead for storing multiple overlapping versions is reduced, when compared to full materialization.
+The store is a hybrid between snapshot, delta and timestamp-based storage, which provides a good trade-off between storage size and query time.
-Version materialized, version and delta materialized queries can be performed over the different versions, with a focus on the performance of the first two.
+Version materialized, version and delta materialized queries can be performed efficiently over the different versions.
-These queries support limits and offsets for any triple pattern.
+These queries support limits and offsets for any triple pattern, as results are returned as triple streams.

-Insertion is done by first inserting a dataset snapshot, which is encoded in HDT.
+Insertion is done by first inserting a dataset snapshot, which is encoded in [HDT](rdfhdt.org).
-After that, patches can be inserted, which contain additions and deletions based on the last patch or snapshot.
+After that, deltas can be inserted, which contain additions and deletions based on the last delta or snapshot.

 ## Building